fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-We also use the app state created with the <i>useState</i> hook for managing modal visibility and form error handling:
+We also use the app state created with the *useState* hook for managing modal visibility and form error handling:

 ```js